Document Security for Remote Mortgage Teams: Best Practices for Data Protection

 Protect Your Remote Team's Documents Today

 Remote mortgage work is permanent.
-The 2024 FBI data makes the risk clear: financial services is the most targeted industry, phishing volume keeps rising, and wire fraud remains the attack with the highest payout per successful incident.
+The 2025 FBI data makes the risk clear: cybercrime losses crossed $20 billion for the first time, BEC volume keeps climbing, and wire fraud remains the attack with the highest payout per successful incident.
 The companies that harden their remote teams now avoid the incidents that make headlines later, and they build the documented evidence the Safeguards Rule will ask them to produce.

 ABT's Guardian operating model, anchored by Document Guardian for document-level security and Guardian Security Insights for continuous compliance monitoring, covers encryption verification, MFA enforcement, endpoint management, DLP enforcement, and continuous monitoring across your entire Microsoft 365 environment.
 It runs on the Microsoft stack you already license and the team that configures it has been doing this for more than 750 financial institutions.